 - Shelved items must be placed in an orderly manner and arranged so that the items cannot easily fall while nearby items are being retrieved.

-- Items will not be placed in front of shelves so that employees must climb or reach over the items stored in front of the shelves to retrieve items.
+- Items will not be placed in front of shelves so that employees must climb or reach to retrieve items.
 Shelves will only be one deep in all offices.
-Extra shelving, bookcases or filing cabinets will not be stored in any office.
+Extra shelving, bookcases, or filing cabinets will not be stored in any office.

 Industrial work areas will be inspected for deficiencies in cleanliness and good physical appearance.
 Inspections must be performed at a frequency that will ensure the desired level of cleanliness and appearance are maintained.

-Supervisors of administrative areas should monitor these areas to insure that housekeeping is acceptable.
+Supervisors of administrative areas should monitor these areas to ensure that housekeeping is acceptable.

-- Housekeeping is being maintained as an integral part of every work operation.
+- Housekeeping must be maintained as an integral part of every work operation.

-- Receptacles are available for waste and debris.
+- Receptacles must be available for waste and debris.

-- Cleaning and removal of waste, debris, and dust is being performed regularly.
+- Cleaning and removal of waste, debris, and dust must be performed regularly.

-- A sufficient number of waste receptacles are available to make their use convenient.
+- A sufficient number of waste receptacles must be available to make use convenient.

-- Stairways, aisles, corridors, and passageways are free from loose material and debris and are not used for storage.
+- Stairways, aisles, corridors, and passageways must be free from loose material and debris, and not used for storage.

-- Tools, cords, and other materials are not strewn about where they may cause tripping or other safety hazards.
+- Tools, cords, and other materials must not be strewn about where they may cause tripping or other safety hazards.

-- Locker rooms, wash rooms, toilets, drinking fountains, and other similar facilities are being constantly maintained in a sanitary condition.
+- Locker rooms, wash rooms, toilets, drinking fountains, and other similar facilities must be constantly maintained in a sanitary condition.

-- Insure that requirements of this Standard Practice are being followed by conducting inspections, reviews, spot-checks, and other warranted follow-up action.
+- Ensure that requirements of this Standard Practice are being followed by conducting inspections, reviews, spot-checks, and other warranted follow-up action.

-- Plan for the necessary funding to insure good housekeeping standards are maintained.
+- Plan for the necessary funding to ensure good housekeeping standards are maintained.

 - Conduct or arrange for inspections in their area of responsibility.

-- Insure that each work area under their supervision is maintained at an acceptable level of appearance and cleanliness.
+- Ensure that each work area under their supervision is maintained at an acceptable level of appearance and cleanliness.

 - Initiate corrective action for deficient items noted during inspections.